-Caregivers encounter all kinds of challenges when it comes to ensuring their loved ones' well-being.
-But when an elder refuses to accept help they so clearly need and continues to put themselves in harm’s way, family members are left feeling powerless, frustrated and endlessly worried.
+Family caregivers encounter all kinds of challenges when it comes to ensuring their loved ones' well-being.
+We all want what’s best for our aging parents.
+But when older adults refuse to accept the help they need and continue to put themselves in harm’s way, family members are left feeling powerless, frustrated, and endlessly worried.
 What’s an adult child to do when their aging parent insists on living independently?

-Seeking forced guardianship of an elder is not an easy or inexpensive process, according to Susan B. Geffen, Esq., M.S.G, member of the National Academy of Elder Law Attorneys (NAELA) and author of “Take That Nursing Home and Shove It!”
-The process involves going to court and is often lengthy.
-In some cases, a family member will initiate this proceeding, or the county’s adult protective services (APS) agency will petition the court to have a guardian appointed.
-The latter typically happens when a neighbor or other concerned party reports that a senior is experiencing elder abuse or neglect, whether it is at the hands of someone else or self-imposed.
+Seeking forced guardianship of an elder isn’t an easy or inexpensive process, according to Susan B. Geffen, Esq., M.S.G, a California-based elder law attorney specializing in guardianships and the author of Take That Nursing Home and Shove It!
+The process of obtaining guardianship involves going to court and is often lengthy.
+In some cases, a family member will initiate this proceeding.
+In others, the county’s adult protective services (APS) agency will petition the court to have a guardian appointed.
+The latter typically happens when a neighbor or other concerned party reports that a senior’s experiencing elder abuse or neglect, whether it’s at the hands of someone else or self-imposed.

 “From a legal standpoint, judges value the independence of an individual, including older adults,” Geffen explains.
-“The courts will bend over backwards to make sure that these rights are not trammeled, even if some of a person’s decisions are colorful.”
+“The courts will bend over backward to make sure that these rights are not trammeled, even if some of a person’s decisions are colorful.”

 “No document gives the caregiver that authority,” notes Geffen.

-Balancing a Senior’s Independence and Well-Being
+Balancing a senior’s independence and well-being